nika-doroshkevich/Test_task_RetailCRM_API/README.md

 - funcs -> customers:
   Retrieves a list of customers from RetailCRM using the provided filters.
   Creates a new customer in RetailCRM.
-- funcs -> customers:
+- funcs -> orders:
   Retrieves a list of orders for a specific customer by customer ID.
   Creates a new order in the RetailCRM system.
   Creates a new payment associated with an order in the RetailCRM system.
-- schemas -> customers
+- schemas -> customers:
-  Pydantic models for customers
+  Pydantic models for customers.
-- schemas -> orders
+- schemas -> orders:
-  Pydantic models for customers
+  Pydantic models for customers.